نوع مقاله : علمی - پژوهشی

 نویسندگان English

-This research provides a comparative analysis of the views of Maurice Merleau-Ponty, a French phenomenologist, and Sadr al-Din Muhammad ibn Ibrahim al-Shirazi (Mulla Sadra), the founder of Transcendent Philosophy, concerning sensory perception.
-Both philosophers share a significant common ground by moving beyond traditional mind-body dualisms and emphasizing the central role of the body/self in understanding sensory perception.
-However, this research argues that their fundamental philosophical frameworks – existential phenomenology focused on the lived body and the pre-reflective lifeworld in Merleau-Ponty, and Transcendent Philosophy with its emphasis on the modal unity of existence (wahdat-e tashkiki), the levels of the soul (nafs), and the transcendent goal of knowledge in Mulla Sadra – lead to profound differences in explaining the nature, origin, and telos of sensory perception.
-Merleau-Ponty considers perception a foundational mode of being-in-the-world and the immediate encounter of the lived body with the sensible world, whereas Mulla Sadra regards sensory perception as the lowest level in the soul's journey of perfection towards the abstract realms and ultimately, the intuitive apprehension of intellectual realities through connection with the Active Intellect.
-This article, while highlighting these differences and commonalities, contributes to the richness of cross-cultural dialogue in philosophy.
+This study compares and analyzes the perspectives of Maurice Merleau-Ponty, the French phenomenological philosopher, and Sadr al-Din Muhammad ibn Ibrahim Shirazi (Mulla Sadra), the founder of Transcendental Wisdom, on sensory perception.
+Both philosophers share important points in common, transcending the traditional mind-object dichotomy and emphasizing the central role of the body/soul in understanding sensory perception.
+However, this study argues that their fundamental philosophical frameworks—existential phenomenology focused on the lived body and the pre-reflective lifeworld in Merleau-Ponty, and Transcendental Wisdom emphasizing the gradational unity of being, the levels of the soul, and the transcendental goal of knowledge in Mulla Sadra—lead to profound differences in explaining the nature, origin, and goal of sensory perception.
+Merleau-Ponty considers perception to be the fundamental mode of being-in-the-world and the direct encounter of the lived body with the sensible world, while Mulla Sadra considers sensory perception to be the lowest level of the soul's path of perfection towards abstract worlds and, ultimately, the intuition of rational truths through communication with the active intellect.
+This article, while highlighting these differences and commonalities, contributes to the enrichment of cross-cultural dialogue in philosophy.

 کلیدواژهها English